-Following guidance from the Office of Management and Budget (OMB) and the Employment and Training Administration (ETA) of the Department of Labor (DOL), Job Corps has established a Workforce Innovation and Opportunity Act (WIOA) Reporting System, independent of the Outcome Measurement System (OMS) Report Cards.
+Following guidance from the Office of Management and Budget (OMB) and the Employment and Training Administration (ETA) of the Department of Labor (DOL), Job Corps has established a Workforce Innovation and Opportunity Act (WIOA) Reporting System, independent of the Performance Management System and the Outcome Measurement System (OMS) Report Cards.
 The WIOA Reporting System is used to collate data and report performance results for the WIOA primary six measures.